Introduction

 - Ulagalantha Perumal Temple,

-- Trivikrama Temple,
+- Trivikrama Temple, Tirunavaya

-Closely linked to the Onam legend and King Bali’s devotion.
+(Kerala): Linked to Onam and King Bali’s

-- Thrikkakara Vamana Temple,
+- Thrikkakara Vamana Temple, Kochi

-- ISKCON Temples
+- ISKCON Temples:

-Host special kirtans, discourses, and fasting rituals on Vamana Jayanti.
+Host kirtans, discourses, and fasting rituals.

 Regional Observance